LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer lies fully prostrated, eyes closed, silent, and alone.
 Inwardly, there is complete surrender to God, the infinitely sacred and divine essence of existence.
 The external signs of attunement are effortless discipline in ascetic practice, social conduct, emotional regulation, and labor.

+Existence can be thought of as comprising spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
+Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of continual attunement to God.